dariowouters/ts-fmod-plugin/README.md

 # Some limitations/issues
 - Will keep playing sound even when alt-tabbed
 - Sound level/direction does not change with the camera, the sound is always as if you are in the truck looking forward.
-- You will need to mute or lower the in-game audio channels for your truck (or you will hear double audio), but this will also mute all truck sounds from other players
+- You will need to mute or lower some of the in-game audio channels for your truck (or you will hear double audio), but this will also mute all truck sounds from other players
 - Can (and most probably will) break and (possibly) crash you game with every (major) game update because it needs to read some values directly from memory, and this structure can change with updates
 - No volume control (not sure how to add this except for adding imgui or something like it)
 - Probably some more that I forgot